AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-21-css-aspect-ratio.md

 }
 ```

 Percentage values for the `height` CSS property are relative to the height of an element's [containing block](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block), or its nearest block-level parent.
 What we want, though, is for an element's height to be expressed as a percentage of *its own width*.
 How do we do that if there's no way for an element to reference its own width in CSS?
+Plus, we intentionally want the element's width to be *dynamic*, rather than some hard-coded, fixed value like `500px`.

 Interestingly, for reasons that we'll [explore later](#why-it-works-padding-percentages-and-aspect-ratios), percentage values for `padding` (and also `margin`!) are relative to the width of an element's containing block—which, again, is just the nearest block-level parent.
 For example, if an element's containing block has a width of `500px`, then a child element with `padding: 10%` will get `50px` of padding all around.

-What we're interested in specifically is vertical padding since it influences an element's height.
+Specifically, we're interested in **vertical padding** since it influences an element's height.
 See where this is going?
 We can zero-out an element's height and give it a vertical padding equal to the aspect ratio percentage.
 For example, for an aspect ratio of `16:9`, we'd do:

 ```css
 .element {